maproom.org What's new Main list of maps Search Buy maps FAQ

 This page attempts to answer this question.

 The status of borough, of city, and of county, were, I believe, honorary.
-They were conferred by the authorities, in principle by the monarch, at the same time as other rights were conferred.
+They were conferred by the authorities, in principle by the monarch, at the same time as other more meaningful rights were conferred.
 Such rights might be the right to have a sheriff, the right to hold quarter sessions, and the right to elect their own burgesses and mayor.
 Possibly some of these rights were particularly associated with the status of county.
 Those with the status of county were known as "counties corporate", not as "counties".

 So there is a sense in which Bristol, Canterbury, Gloucester, Haverfordwest, etc., are counties.
 But there is also a sense in which they lie within other counties.
 I think that almost everyone would agree that Canterbury is in Kent, Gloucester is in Gloucestershire, and Haverfordwest is in Pembrokeshire.
-So why do many people from Bristol claim that it is a "county of its own"?

 This page is part of maproom.org, which has maps of the counties of England, Ireland, Scotland and Wales.